Mo7ammedd/Cnn-image-classification/README.md

 **Description**
 ---------------

-This repository contains an image classification and retrieval model developed using the paper "Image classification and retrieval using optimized Pulse-Coupled Neural Network" by Mona Mahrous Mohammed et al. (2015).
-The model uses a Pulse-Coupled Neural Network (PCNN) to extract visual features from images and a K-Nearest Neighbor (K-NN) algorithm for classification and matching.
+This repository contains an image classification and retrieval model developed using the paper "Image classification and retrieval using optimized Pulse-Coupled Neural Network, The model uses a Pulse-Coupled Neural Network (PCNN) to extract visual features from images and a K-Nearest Neighbor (K-NN) algorithm for classification and matching

 **Model Architecture**
 ---------------------